iPad Pro 12.9in (2015) full review

 - Weight: 437g (Wi-Fi-only); 444g (cellular model)

 At the same time as announcing the iPad Pro, Apple unveiled a pair of intriguing new accessories to accompany the device's launch.
-These will be sold separately, but only US prices have been revealed so far.
+There are a number of accessories available through the Apple Store.

 (Many moons ago, Steve Jobs said that "if you see a stylus, they blew it", which has been seized upon as yet more evidence that "this wouldn't have happened if Steve was alive".
 But we feel that this referred more to interfaces that rely on a stylus rather than to a stylus being offered as an optional accessory.
 In any case, it would hardly have been the first time Cook's Apple broke a Jobs pronouncement.)